Blendify/blender-manual/blender_docs/manual/physics/particles/properties/render.rst

 Since you use normal materials for the billboard you have all freedoms in mixing textures to your liking.
 The material itself is animated in absolute time.

-The main thing to understand is that if the object does not have any *UV Layers*, you need to create at least one in the *Objects Data* tab, for any of these to work.
+The main thing to understand is that if the object does not have any *UV maps*, you need to create at least one in the *Objects Data* tab, for any of these to work.
 Moreover, the texture has to be set to UV coordinates in the *Map Input* panel.